KubaRurak/TorrentClient/README.md

 7. Support multiple file torrents: Currently, the client supports downloading single file torrents.
 Adding support for torrents containing multiple files would make the client more versatile and capable of handling a broader range of torrents.

-8. Optimize download strategy: The client can implement more advanced strategies to optimize the download speed, such as preferentially downloading rarer pieces or implementing endgame mode.
+8. Optimize download strategy: The client can implement more advanced strategies to optimize the download speed, such as preferentially downloading rarer pieces.

 ## Acknowledgments